rishi0714/rishi0714/README.md

 Backend developer passionate about building scalable APIs and production-ready systems.
 I work primarily with **Java**, **Spring Boot**, and **PostgreSQL**, and enjoy diving deep into system design, distributed systems, and clean API architecture.
 I learn best by shipping real projects — from development all the way to deployment.

-- 🔭 Currently building **ATRIA** — a full-stack campus event management platform
+- 🔭 Currently building **ATRIA** — a campus engagement & event management platform
 - 📚 Exploring **Docker**, **cloud infrastructure**, and **distributed systems**
 - 🧩 Regularly solving **DSA problems** to sharpen problem-solving skills
 - 💬 Ask me about **Spring Boot**, **REST APIs**, **JWT auth**, or **PostgreSQL**